 Menu Close

-What not to do when waterproofing your basement
+What not to do when waterproofing your basement!

 Although builders can take all the necessary measures to waterproof your basement during construction, the house can settle over time causing cracks in the basement walls.
 The water eventually seeps through these cracks when the soil outside becomes saturated.
 In this situation, you need to find the source of the leak and waterproof your basement walls to prevent leakages in the future.
 It is important to follow all the necessary steps to ensure your basement is structurally sound and resistant to water leakages.
 In today’s article, we will be sharing with you a few tips on what not to do when waterproofing your basement.